Aselith/COMP3421-21T3-Ass2/JUSTIFICATION.md

 TAB to maximise/minimise game window
-C to sleep and wake up (Toggles between player and cutscene camera) F to toggle flight mode (Toggles between player and flying camera) G to print debug information into terminal
+C to sleep and wake up (Toggles between player and cutscene camera) F to toggle flight mode (Toggles between player and flying camera) G to print debug information into terminal, such as framerate player position etc.
 O to convert the current world into lines of code so that it can be used as a preset world E to change from the two hotbars (general blocks -> wool blocks and vice versa) I to see these instructions ingame
 ESC to terminate game

 When the player's pitch angle is between a certain threshold, blocks such as the oak log and barrel will rotate based on where the player is standing when they first palced the block.

+I am aiming to obtain marks in all sections of this Assignment

 ## Section 1: Creation and Use of 3D Objects